BlockstreamResearch/bip-frost-dkg/README.md

 Losing the secret share or the threshold public key, e.g., after the loss of a participant device, will render the participant incapable of participating in signing sessions.
-As these values depend on the contributions of the other participants to the DKG session, they can, unlike deterministically derived secret keys [[BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)] as typically used for single-signer Schnorr signatures [[BIP340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki)] or MuSig [[BIP327](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki)], not be rederived solely from the participant's seed.
+As these values depend on the contributions of the other participants to the DKG session, they can, unlike deterministically derived secret keys [[BIP 32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)] as typically used for single-signer Schnorr signatures [[BIP 340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki)] or MuSig [[BIP 327](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki)], not be rederived solely from the participant's seed.

 To facilitate backups of a DKG session,